platformatic/platformatic/docs/getting-started/movie-quotes-app-tutorial.md

 );
 ```

-Let's also create `.gitignore` so that we avoid accidentally committing our
+Let us also create `.gitignore` so that we avoid accidentally committing our
 SQLite database:

 ```bash